History of Azerbaijan: Perestroika and Glasnost

-The ethnic strife revealed the Communist Party's shortcomings as a champion of national interests, and independent publications and political organizations emerged in the spirit of glasnost.
+Priority over Soviet Union laws and negotiations on a new Treaty

 By fall 1989, the Popular Front of Azerbaijan (PFA) seemed poised to seize power from the Communist Party before the party split into conservative-Islamic and moderate wings.
 The split was followed by an outbreak of anti-Armenian violence in Baku and intervention by Soviet troops.

 Unrest culminated in violent confrontation when Soviet troops killed 132 nationalist demonstrators in Baku on 20 January 1990.

+Soviet coup attempt, the Transition Period and the end of the Soviet Union

 Azerbaijan declared independence from the USSR on 30 August 1991 and became part of the Commonwealth of Independent States.
-The First Nagorno-Karabakh War began by the end of the year, ending in a tense cease-fire which has persisted into the 21st century.
+The First Nagorno-Karabakh War began by the end of the year, resulting in the creation of the self-declared separatist Republic of Artsakh, which persisted until 2023.
 The refusal by both sides to negotiate resulted in a stalemate, as Armenian troops retained their positions in Karabakh and corridors to Armenia which were seized from Azerbaijan.